N0bh/CubiKits.Documentation/docs/projects/Basic/Lorfi-L/Components-Sensors/HC-SR04-Ultrasonic-Sensor.md

 #### Using directly Lorfi-L

-You can find complete [Lorfi-L IO pinout here].
+You can find complete <a href="/docs/Hardware-Guide.html">Lorfi-L IO pinout here</a>.

 *MIGHT NEED TO ADD NOTES ON POWER REQUIREMENTS, PIN CONSIDERATIONS, ETC.*

 #### Using Lorfi Interface board

-You can find complete guide for [Lorfi Interface here].
+You can find complete guide for <a href="/docs/Hardware-Guide.html">Lorfi Interface here</a>.

 *MIGHT NEED TO ADD NOTES ON POWER REQUIREMENTS, PIN CONSIDERATIONS, ETC.*